ufal/npfl138/tasks/cnn_manual.md

 The `args.cnn` contains comma-separated layer specifications in the format `filters-kernel_size-stride`.

-Of course, you cannot use any TensorFlow convolutional operation (instead, implement the forward and backward pass using matrix multiplication and other operations), nor the `tf.GradientTape` for gradient computation.
+Of course, you cannot use any PyTorch convolutional operation (instead, implement the forward and backward pass using matrix multiplication and other operations), nor the `.backward()` for gradient computation.

 To make debugging easier, the template supports a `--verify` option, which allows comparing the forward pass and the three gradients you compute in the